 Wandering around SaferVPN’s website, we were starting to get more and more curious about the location of the company, since we didn’t find any direct statement, such as “X company is based in Y country” or something similar.

-Now for the clarification: Israel had a history of collaborations with government surveillance programs, which might make you rise a brow when you learn about SaferVPN’s location.
-Maybe that’s the reason why they don’t say it upfront and let you do some digging on your own, these concerns might cost them the trust of some customers, even though their policy is in favor of its users.
+Now for clarification: Israel had a history of collaborations with government surveillance programs, which might make you raise a brow when you learn about SaferVPN’s location.
+Maybe that’s the reason why they don’t say it up front and let you do some digging on your own, these concerns might cost them the trust of some customers, even though their policy is in favor of its users.

 The three reasons why you shouldn’t be concerned that are proudly displayed on their website are as follows: